 Ethan Harris

-Licensed Real Estate Salesperson · Empire Real Estate Firm · Latham, NY
+NYS Licensed Real Estate Salesperson #10401368511 · Empire Real Estate Firm · Latham, NY

 (518) 588-1122

-Schenectady NY Housing Market: Spring 2026 Overview
+Schenectady NY Housing Market: 2026 Overview

-Schenectady's real estate market in Spring 2026 tells a nuanced story.
+Schenectady's real estate market in 2026 tells a nuanced story.
 The city's long-running downtown and Stockade revitalization has accelerated, driving meaningful price appreciation in the city's most desirable neighborhoods.
 Meanwhile, outer residential areas continue to offer some of the Capital Region's best value — affordable prices, solid schools (particularly Niskayuna and Scotia-Glenville on the city's edges), and improving quality-of-life metrics.

 Schenectady Home Prices in 2026

-Schenectady County's median home price is approximately $245,000–$270,000 as of Spring 2026, up 7–9% year over year.
+Schenectady County's median residential sale price was $285,000 for full-year 2025, per the NYS Department of Taxation and Finance, and CDRPC analysis of Greater Capital Association of REALTORS data shows the county posted 9.4% median-price growth from 2023 to 2024.
 Within the city itself, prices are more varied: the Stockade Historic District and nearby neighborhoods are seeing prices climb toward $280,000–$380,000 for renovated properties, while transitional neighborhoods still offer entry points in the $120,000–$180,000 range.
 The suburbs of Niskayuna and Scotia-Glenville command the county's highest prices, with medians around $310,000–$360,000.

 Inventory and Market Pace